-As mentioned above, recycling is not new in NPs and has previously appeared in the literature, especially for particularly complex packets that cannot be processed using a typical pipelining scheme For instance, in the Open Network Lab's NP [31], the XScale recycles IP control packets and other exceptional packets, and also enables the use of plugins for special processing.
-Multipass NP power consumption in a folded pipeline architecture has also been a previous topic of study [16].
+As mentioned above, recycling is not new in NPs and has previously appeared in the literature, especially for particularly complex packets that cannot be processed using a typical pipelining scheme For instance, in the Open Network Lab's NP [24], the XScale recycles IP control packets and other exceptional packets, and also enables the use of plugins for special processing.
+Multipass NP power consumption has also been a previous topic of study.
 However, to our knowledge, there is no previous work in the literature that discusses the scheduling and buffer management policies in multipass NPs.
+Several other related topics have been studied in the context of NPs, namely, task mapping and load-balancing [13], [25].
+In addition, [18] introduces a queueing network to model NP resources and application work flows.
 Finally, [8] further studies the impact of caches on performance.
 However, none of these papers considers the impact of recycling in their models.
 Moreover, no paper analyzes the impact of the packet admission control policy on the worst-case NP performance.

 There is also a long history of OS scheduling for multithreaded processors.
-A comprehensive overview of competitive online scheduling for server systems is provided in [26].
-For instance, the SRPT (Shortest Remaining Processing Time) algorithm always runs the job with the least amount of remaining processing time, and it is well known that SRPT is optimal for average response [24].
-Additional objectives, models, and algorithms have been studied extensively in this context (e.g., [7], [21], [24], to name but a few).
-There has been significant interest in the research community in addressing shared resource contention on multi-threaded processors.
-Conceptually, contention-aware schedulers map threads to cores in such a way as to minimize shared resource contention amongst the threads and improve performance.
-Contentionaware thread schedulers have been studied recently in [6], [20], [30], [34], and have shown significant improvement in throughput, fairness, and predictability over contentionunaware schedulers.
-Another related line of research that takes into account some notion of "throughput" in the context of OS scheduling focuses on assigning jobs to processors with fluctuating speeds, which are not known precisely to the scheduler [11].
+A comprehensive overview of competitive online scheduling for server systems is provided in [22].
+For instance, the SRPT (Shortest Remaining Processing Time) algorithm always runs the job with the least amount of remaining processing time, and it is well known that SRPT is optimal for average response [21].
+Additional objectives, models, and algorithms have been studied extensively in this context (e.g., [10], [17], [19], [21], to name but a few).
+Another related line of research which takes into account some notion of "throughput" in the context of OS scheduling assigns jobs to processors with fluctuating speeds, which is not known precisely to the scheduler [11].
 When comparing this body of research with the framework of NPs one should note that OS scheduling is mostly concerned with average response time, average slowdown, etc., while NP scheduling is targeted at providing (worst-case) guarantees on the throughput.
 In addition, NP scheduling is unique in that it inherently has a limited-size buffer.